 During second quarter 2016, Bruce units 1 to 4 were removed from service for approximately three weeks to facilitate a station containment outage.
 The station containment outage involved inspecting and maintaining key safety systems including containment structures and is required to be completed approximately once every decade.
-Planned maintenance on unit 8 and unit 2 was also completed in second quarter 2016, while planned maintenance activities on unit 3 will continue into third quarter 2016.
-Additional planned maintenance is scheduled in fourth quarter 2016.
+Additional planned maintenance was completed on unit 3 in third quarter 2016.
+Planned maintenance on unit 7 began in third quarter 2016 and is scheduled to be completed in fourth quarter 2016.
 The overall average plant availability percentage in 2016 is expected to be in the low 80s.

-We expect 2016 equity income from Bruce Power to be slightly higher than our 2016 Outlook in the 2015 Annual Report.
+We expect 2016 equity income from Bruce Power to be slightly higher than our 2016 Outlook in the 2015 Annual Report primarily due to strong results year-to-date.